Belturbet Railway Station, Belturbet Co Cavan, Ireland

 Tours of the station:

 Further information relating to the Belturbet Railway Station and related heritage aspects can be sought by contacting the above numbers.
-The Railwy Museum is open
+The Railway Museum is open every Friday, Saturday and Sunday 12pm-5pm, a great family visit followed by a lovely river walk.

 Belturbert Railway Station tour can be booked for groups and can tailored to suit your needs.
 The tour ends with tea/coffee, a scone and a sit down in our delightful ‘Goods store’ centre. €5 per person per tour (based on ten persons per group).